 The units also come in blue, red and green, so if you have a color scheme in your work room, you can select one that matches.

 This air moving machine can also be used in a number of other areas if you need high-powered drying, such as your kitchen, bathroom, or a crawl space.

 It’s true that there are other professional-grade air blowers on the market.
 But if you are looking to invest in professional-grade equipment for your garage drying and ventilation needs, then look no further than B-Air®.

 We’ve specialized in equipment for water damage restoration companies for nearly 20 years.
-But our equipment has a broad range of uses, and we are excited about partnering with other professionals and homeowners who need blowers, dehumidifiers, and HEPA air scrubbers.
+But our equipment has a broad range of uses, and we are excited about partnering with other professionals and homeowners who need blowers, commercial dehumidifiers, and HEPA air scrubbers.
 Dog groomers use our pet dryers for drying their furry clients, janitorial staffs use our equipment to make cleaning easier, and carnival operators and party playhouse rental companies use our air movers to inflate jumping houses and other inflatable attractions.

 We’ve earned our stellar reputation by focusing on customer service and quality construction.
 We want every piece of equipment that we sell to last and our customer service professionals are always available to answer any questions.
 If you already own a piece of B-Air® equipment and you have questions or need technical support, we are here for you.
 And if you are looking for accessories to improve the functionality of your equipment, we have what you need!

 Our team is always working on making our equipment more durable and more versatile.
 We take feedback from our customer and partners and pour that information into innovation to make sure that our designs are doing the best possible job.

 If you are ready to purchase a new air blower to improve ventilation or to tackle dampness in your garage, contact us today!